anywhichway/benchtest/README.md

 Note, the `Ops/Sec` will be `Infinity` for functions where the time to execute `maxCycles` (a start-up option defaulting to 100) on average takes less time than can me measured by `window.perf()` or `performance-now` for Node.js.

 In the browser `benchtest` requires just one line of code after loading the library!
-This `onload` call adds performance testing to all Mocha unit tests.
+This `onload` call adds performance testing to all Mocha unit tests in a browser.
+See  `Usage` below for how to use wuth Node.js.

 ```
 <body onload="benchtest(mocha.run(),{all:true})">